xuelink/sayserver/README.md

 # sayserver

 Turn your MacOS to TTS server with `say` command.
-Runs on only with Mac OS X.
+Runs only with Mac OS X.

   [![NPM Version][npm-image]][npm-url]
   [![NPM Downloads][downloads-image]][downloads-url]